 This is a list of courses with the subject code ASP.
 For more information, see Aging and Longevity Studies (College of Liberal Arts and Sciences) in the catalog.

 Small discussion class taught by a faculty member; topics chosen by instructor; may include outside activities (e.g., films, lectures, performances, readings, visits to research facilities).
 Requirements: first- or second-semester standing.

-Exploration of what senior artists can teach about creativity and aging; interdisciplinary project-based collaborative learning opportunities that consider role of arts and creativity across a lifespan; essential skills necessary to be professionals in numerous careers including health, social work, education, humanities, and the arts; integration of teamwork and opportunities for individual growth that allow for personal development; identification of ways for students to be more creative in their own lives and work.
-GE: Values, Society, and Diversity.
+Exploration of what senior artists can teach about creativity and aging; interdisciplinary project-based collaborative learning opportunities that consider role of arts and creativity across a lifespan; essential skills necessary to be professionals in numerous careers including health, social work, education, humanities, and the arts; identification of ways for students to be more creative in their own lives and work.
+GE: Values and Culture.
 Same as ARTS:2000, EDTL:2000, RHET:2000.